Leasing Land in Myanmar

 1. Freehold Land

-Freehold land, known as "ancestral land" in Myanmar, requires no rent for plots under a quarter acre.
-It is privately owned, leasable, and transferable.
-The government can reclaim it for state interest under the Land Acquisition Act of 1894, with compensation required.
+Known as "ancestral land" in Myanmar, freehold land is privately owned, transferable, and leasable.
+For plots under a quarter acre, there is no rent requirement.
+The government can reclaim freehold land for state interests under the Land Acquisition Act of 1894, with compensation provided.

-Grant land is government-owned and leased to Myanmar citizens or Myanmar-owned companies for 30, 60, or 90 years, depending on land use.
-Lease terms are extendable upon application and decided by the government.
-Grant land is transferrable and leasable to Myanmar citizens or 100% Myanmar-owned companies.
-Land revenue payments to the government are required.
-Grant land is perhaps the most common form of land within city limits in Myanmar.
+Grant land is government-owned but leased to Myanmar citizens or 100% Myanmar-owned companies for periods of 30, 60, or 90 years, depending on the intended land use.
+These leases can be extended upon application and are transferable and leasable to Myanmar nationals or 100% Myanmar-owned companies.
+Grant land is common within urban areas in Myanmar.

 Land Use Restrictions for Foreigners in Myanmar